 Spina bifida is a birth defect that prevents the spinal column from closing properly.
 In its most severe form, part of the spine, nerves and tissues develop in a sac outside the spinal column.

-The Norton Children’s Hospital Spina Bifida Clinic offers immediate and long-term care for children.
+The Norton Children’s Spina Bifida Clinic offers immediate and long-term care for children.
 For more information, call (502) 559-7225.